kpatronas/shellnote/README.md

 # shellnote
-A simple bash script that prints important not expired notes when you open your terminal
+A simple bash script that prints important not date expired notes when you open your terminal